 Budgies are flock birds and being social is their second nature.
 They thrive well in a flock of the same species while in the wild.
 But when they are inside homes, their human parents become their flock.
 Their cage and surroundings are their habitats now.
 And they get deeply attached to their family and home.
 They experience every emotion like all the other family members: happiness, mischief, grief, or loneliness.
 Like with any other emotion, there’ll be a reason behind his loneliness.

 Lack of attention

-Budgies are extremely social and if they don’t get a dose of love and care by his human friend in a typical day, it’ll start ripping them apart slowly from within.
+Budgies are extremely social and if they don’t get a dose of love and care from their human friend on a typical day, it’ll start ripping them apart slowly from within.
 Just adopting a little budgie is not enough.
-You’ll become a parent only after rendering a parental love and care to your little family member.
+You’ll become a parent only after rendering parental love and care to your little family member.
 Ignorance can make any being feel lonely and budgies are no exception.